As the 5G revolution continues to ramp up across the United States, 3G is quietly getting phased out.

 WHAT OTHER DEVICES WILL BE IMPACTED BY THE 3G PHASE-OUT?

 Cellphones aren’t the only gadgets that will face connectivity issues in the coming year.
-Some wireless home phones and older devices that rely on cellular networks to access the internet — such as medical alert devices, tablets, smartwatches, car support services and home security systems — may also lose connection.
+Other older devices that rely on cellular networks to access the internet — such as medical devices, tablets, smartwatches, car support services and home security systems — may also lose connection.

 Devices that use cellular connectivity as a backup when a wired internet connection goes down will be affected, too.